 In the astrology chart, the Moon not only governs our emotions but also our potential and how we choose to express ourselves through life.
 In fact, for many people understanding their Moon sign can often help to bring more awareness than their Sun sign.

 Bringing Friday and the number 13 together, you can see that Friday the 13th is in fact, a very powerful day for feminine energy and creativity.

 It is also an extremely powerful time of death and rebirth as it represents that mid-point in the cycle between something new emerging and something old slipping away.

 Friday the 13th has often been held in high regards by women and the pagan community, and many rituals and spells are often conducted on this day in order to make the most of this beautiful energy.

-> This has also helped to contribute to the fear surrounding Friday the 13th, as it was an important day for many who worshipped the cycles of nature (often referred to as witchcraft).
+This has also helped to contribute to the fear surrounding Friday the 13th, as it was an important day for many who worshipped the cycles of nature.

-> We all have feminine energy in us, so Friday the 13th is not just for women.
+We all have feminine energy in us, so Friday the 13th is not just for women.
 It is a day for all of us to honour or own abilities to create and receive energy from the world around us.

 Friday the 13th is not an unlucky day.
 Friday the 13th is the day of the Goddess and is a beautiful day for creating and celebrating life.
 It is a beautiful day for getting in tune with your emotions and sensitivities and giving thanks to the beautiful Goddess that lives in us all.